rchalumeau/playingwithterraform/README.md

 ### Improvement

 The point to be improved is that the infra has to be provisionned first to be able to send the redis url back to the developper.
-I would have proposed another infra that would allow the dev to initiate the changes and deliver to the sre an immutable manifest that can be loaded in an production ready infrastructure, ie with kube.
+I would have proposed another infra that would allow the dev to initiate the changes and deliver to the sre an immutable manifest that can be loaded in an production ready infrastructure, based on kube.

 ### With EKS